This post may contain affiliate links for which I earn a commission. Read my disclosure page here.

 Notes

-• Use the largest skillet you have, and don’t overcrowd it.
-This will help everything cook evenly, and the ingredients are less likely to steam, which can cause the final dish to become mushy.
+• Don’t overcrowd the pan: Use the largest skillet or wok you have, and don’t overcrowd it.
+This will help everything cook evenly, and the ingredients are less likely to steam, which can cause the beef fried rice to become mushy.

 Nutrition